Haohua-Sun/Haohua-Sun.github.io/docs/seminar.markdown

 **[Quantum](https://haohua-sun.github.io/seminar/quantum/)**
 =======

-This is a seminar which may "have a taste" in Quantum Mechanics and little Quantum Field theory.
+This is a seminar which may "have a taste" in Quantum Mechanics and little Quantum Field Theory.
 We won't expect it to be very hardcore.